MPK2004/Smart-Scheduling/README.md

 ## Features

+- **Conversational AI Agent:** Interact with an intelligent chatbot interface (`ChatPanel`) that manages context, processes intents, and handles multi-turn scheduling entirely with natural language.
 - **AI Event Parsing:** Create structured events from raw text, voice, or images using LLMs.
 - **Voice-to-Event:** Record your voice and let the AI transcribe and schedule the event automatically.
 - **Image/OCR Scheduling:** Take a picture of a physical note or schedule and extract event details instantly.